 Sleep latency is the period between when you first fall asleep and when you enter the first stage of REM sleep.
 So, increased latency means it takes a longer time to get to REM sleep.

-Other causes of REM sleep latency can include:
+Other causes of REM sleep latency

 - sleep apnea